Therapy and Treatment

 The various salt therapy methods share the same goal: to harness the beneficial effects of air rich in salt particles.
 There are many methods in use today.
 I will go over them now.

-Salt therapy is a globally accepted preventive and therapeutic method.
-It was already known to the ancient Greeks.
-Hippocrates, the father of medicine, recommended inhaling salty water vapor for those suffering from breathing difficulties.
-It is highly effective for respiratory and skin diseases, as well as allergies.
-Its effect develops more slowly than that of medicines, but a major advantage is that it is natural and has no side effects.
+Salt therapy is a globally recognized, natural method to support the respiratory system.
+It was known even in ancient Greece – Hippocrates, the father of medicine, recommended inhaling salty water vapor for those with breathing difficulties.
+It can have beneficial effects for respiratory complaints and allergies.
+Its effect develops more slowly than that of drugs, but a major advantage is that it is natural and no significant side effects are known.

 Living with lymphedema is a serious challenge, but not an impossible task.
 Lymphedema most often involves swelling of the limbs and fluid accumulation, especially affecting the legs and hands.
 Although the condition is not currently curable, lymphedema can be managed with treatment, and your quality of life can be significantly improved.
 The most important thing to understand: lymphedema is not a condition you can fix with a single short hospital stay once a year.
 The key to successful management is daily, consistent attention and home therapy.